DanielxBlack/DanielxBlack.github.io/blog/index.md

 This took a bit, and it seems kind of cool, but I don't know if it's the most efficient for what I want to do (upload lots of images, etc.).
 I feel like that's where a CMS would really shine.

-It was fun following this guide for converting my HTML site to Jekyll: https://jekyllrb.com/tutorials/convert-site-to-jekyll/, but I think I prefer a CMS for my Hack the Box posts.
-It just feels like a more efficient approach for what I am going to be doing.
+It was fun trying to figure out how to convert my site from HTML to Jekyll and falling into all kinds of rabbit holes in the process.
+It worked out, but I don't know if I wan to continue this route.

 We will see how I feel after I go through a box or two.